 In the second book, he focused on aesthetics.
 One could see it as a style-oriented discourse as the end of the 19th Century was about.
 But it is not just that.
 It is a manifesto for the rational use of decoration.

-He writes that no ugly house was built because of the lack of money, but as a miss-use of the money.
-His book is not focused on decoration but on the importance of the design.
+He writes that no ugly house was built because of the lack of money but as a misuse of the money.
+His book is not focused on decoration but on the importance of design.

-Louis Henry Gibson addressed to a special audience: his future clients, other architects’ future clients.
+Louis Henry Gibson addressed a special audience: his future clients, and other architects’ future clients.
 He educated and impacted the market telling people what they should think about while considering building a new house.

 The Informed Client

-Louis Henry Gibson, Architect, sensed that an informed client is a better client.
+Louis Henry Gibson, the Architect, sensed that an informed client is a better client.

-At some point, he observed that entering the architecture studio, nor the architect, nor the client know how the future house will be.
+At some point, he observed that entering the architecture studio, neither the architect nor the client know how the future house will be.

-For this amazing practitioner, the architecture is not like a painting that an artist is selling to an educated client.
+For this amazing practitioner, architecture is not like a painting that an artist is selling to an educated client.
 The architecture is the result of the architect’s skills serving the client’s best interest.
 The architecture is also the client delegating the design to the specialist.

 Most of the contemporary architecture literature is focusing on promoting iconic design.
 If we are talking about client education, it is also focusing on promoting artsy design.
 The purpose seems to create the Ideal Client who will blindly trust the Creator, the Architect.

 – convenient house, as in a functional house